-1. Completion of 11th grade and twelve or more credits or units toward graduation
+1. Completion of 11th grade and twelve or more credits or units toward graduation and be at least 16 years of age at time of admission.

 2. Eligibility Requirements:

 College Credit - Unweighted Cumulative GPA of: 3.00 or higher for the 9th, 10th, and 11th grades or an Enhanced-ACT composite score of 21 or a SAT-1 score of 500 verbal and 500 quantitative